My dreams got crushed in high school.

 “But I don’t like my last name,” I blurted out.
 Everyone except Lily turned to me as if I was crazy.
 Lily knew the truth though.
 She had seen how much personal stress my last name brought me over the years.
 “Can’t I go by Robin?
 Or Robin LeeAnn?”

 Her dad huffed.
 “Guys won’t buy your books then.”

 I never thought it could be a problem.
 A name.
 Why would people hate me enough to never consider my books because of my gender?
-Do readers think that low of female writers?

 Of course, I researched it when I got home.
 The sexism was true.
 Many personal blogs said that publishing companies turned them down because of gender.
 Some had never gotten published no matter how much they tried.
 They wrote their lives away online instead.

 Many female writers have changed their names.
 Louisa May Alcott became A. M. Barnard.
 Mary Ann Evans became George Eliot.
 Nelle Harper Lee became Harper Lee.
 Nora Roberts became J. D. Robb and several other pen names.
 Joanne Rowling became J. K. Rowling.

 The thought bewildered me.
 I would never refuse to buy good food from a cook because he was male.
 I would never not accept help from a nurse because he was male.
 Why would it matter if I wrote a book and was a female?

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

 If people feed sexist people what they want by changing their names, nothing will change.
 We’d still have a dominance of male names on the bookshelves.